Soldier performing a trap bar deadlift during an ACFT strength test as fellow soldiers observe and grade the lift

 Understanding this distinction does more than satisfy curiosity.
 Common questions about applying these concepts are answered in this tactical fitness program FAQ.
-It shapes how you train, how you recover, and how you perform under real-world stress, especially in tactical or hybrid contexts where endurance, strength, power, and durability must work together.
+It shapes how you train, how you recover, and how you perform under real-world stress, especially in tactical or hybrid contexts where endurance, strength, power, and durability all have to hold up at once.
+A soldier rucking under load, a firefighter climbing stairs with gear, an officer sprinting then grappling: every one of those tasks pulls on central and peripheral systems at the same time, and a program that builds only one leaves a gap that shows up under stress.

 Let’s break down what central and peripheral adaptations are, why they matter, and how to train in ways that build both effectively.